W427697/Discord-/docs/contribute/how-to-reproduce.md

 ```

 <Callout variant="info" icon="💡">

-You can append a template name in the command to get filtered results e.g. <code>npx storybook@next sandbox react</code>
+You can append a template name in the command to get filtered results (e.g., `npx storybook@next sandbox react`).

 </Callout>